gabrielecodes/airflow_rds_terraform/README.md

 ### Step 1

 The Airflow security group allows your IP to connect via SSH using a key.
-If less restrictive rules are desired, modify the security group of the airflow ec2 instance adding ingress rules.
+If less restrictive rules are desired, modify the security group of the Airflow EC2 instance by adding ingress rules.

 The first step is to generate the SSH key: